maydayv7/dotfiles/README.md

 <details>
 <summary><b>Build It Yourself</b></summary>

 If you really want to get dirty with Nix and decide to invest oodles of your time into building your own configuration, this repository can be used as inspiration.
 For starters, you can run `nix flake init -t github:maydayv7/dotfiles` in `/etc/nixos` for a basic Flakes-compatible system configuration.
-If you have any doubts, feel free to open an issue.
 You can check out the list of links below to resourceful Nix documentation/tutorials/projects that may be helpful in your endeavour

 **Welcome** to the Nix Community! ;)